lrc-se/aoc-2021/README.md

 ### Day 5 (JavaScript)

 More arrays, but this time flat.
 Also added some features to the base code for better diagnostic capabilities during development.

+### Day 6 (Python)

+First puzzle where a naive solution to part one will blow up in part two, so this one uses rotation periods instead and barely breaks a sweat.